 Assignments to Music Department ensembles are made by the faculty & conductor after student auditions during Welcome Week in the Fall Quarter.
 If assigned to the orchestra, for the full year, the quarter, or on a concert-by-concert basis, it is understood that each player will make a commitment to attend every rehearsal and concert.
-Each player is responsible for learning and mastering his or her part, which entails substantial preparation outside of rehearsal.
+Each player is responsible for learning and mastering their part, which entails substantial preparation outside of rehearsal.
 To be accepted into the orchestra, string players must posses a sufficiently advanced technique to execute a variety of bow strokes, e.g. spiccato, at various tempos.
-Wind, brass, percussion and harp parts are assigned to both music majors and non-music majors.
+Wind, brass, percussion, and harp parts are assigned to both music majors and non-music majors.
 However, all things being equal, i.e. experience, expertise, and availability, music students will have preference over community players and non-music majors.
-Wind and brass players who have not been assigned to the orchestra, are expected to participate in the Wind Ensemble.
-Periodically, in consultation with the Wind Ensemble Director, some players may be exchanged between the orchestra and the wind ensemble.
+Wind and brass players who have not been assigned to the orchestra are expected to participate in the Wind Ensemble.
+Periodically, in consultation with the Wind Ensemble Director, some players may be rotated between the orchestra and the wind ensemble.
 Orchestra members are expected to participate in the Fall Quarter Orchestra Retreat, at which time work is done to prepare for the entire year's concert season.

 All orchestra members are required to purchase "Rhythmic Training,"by Robert Starer, for use throughout the year.
 This text is available at Amazon.com.
 The exercises in this book prepares players for understanding and performing most rhythmic challenges.
 Although assignments may not be given regularly, each member of the orchestra is expected to work on the exercises on his/her own.
 Periodic, individual checks will be made, either during rehearsal or in specially designated private sessions.